Baháʼí Faith in Papua New Guinea: Internal developments

 Hand of the Cause Featherstone attended the 1974 convention while the first known conversions to the religion took place in the Mount Brown region of Central Province.

-1975 saw the first Papuan woman, Elti Kunak, elected to the national assembly - she also won a national award for her work on women's rights.
+1975 saw the first Papuan woman, Elti Kunak, elected to the national assembly—she also won a national award for her work on women's rights.
 That year also saw the near total conversion of eight remote villages.

 In 1976 four teams of Baháʼís, mostly from New Zealand, visited many remote villages and reached areas Baháʼís had not seen.

 In 1977 youth from Papua New Guinea attended the eighth international youth conference in Australia.
 In 1978 Papua New Guineans hosted their first national conference on the promulgation of the religion and a music group toured and held numerous meetings both public and private for about 4 weeks.
 A summer school was held that year with attendance from neighboring countries as well as various nearby areas.

-A group of African American Baháʼís did a week tour in the country in 1979.
+A group of African American Baháʼís did a week-long tour in the country in 1979.
 By 1980 Hoehnke is noted as a Continental Counselor.

-A national youth conference of some 40 people took place in Port Moresby in 1981 while three provinces hosted Baháʼí institutes (a predecessor of Ruhi Institutes.)
+A national youth conference of some 40 people took place in Port Moresby in 1981 while three provinces hosted Baháʼí institutes (a predecessor of Ruhi Institutes).

 The religion reached Goodenough Island in 1982.

 It was also noted that the Baháʼís of Papua New Guinea gained financial self-sufficiency in 1986.

 Youth from Rabaul sponsored an assembly training event for their elders in 1988 on Watom Island.